 Revisions: If you need to make any revisions to the designs after the 3D model has been created, those will cost $200 per design.
 So if you’d like to have 3 revisions of the 3 unique designs, that would cost $600 in revision costs.

 Tooling Costs: Tooling is the process of creating the mold for your production run of custom miniatures.
-This is the most expensive part of the process and the reason for the high MOQ. $5,000 (per tool).
+This is the most expensive part of the process and the reason for the high MOQ. $2,500-$3,000 (per tool based on complexity).

-Miniatures Costs (per unit): If you are ordering the minimum of 1,000 units of your game that will include 6,000 miniatures.
-At the 1,000 order tier, the miniatures are priced at $0.30 per unit after the above setup and tooling costs.
-So, a 1,000 minimum order would cost at least $1,800 for the physical miniatures themselves.
+Miniatures Costs (per unit): If you are ordering the minimum of 1,000 units of your game that will include 8,000 miniatures.
+At the 1,000 order tier,and assuming full use of the tool, the miniatures are priced at $0.15 per unit after the above setup and tooling costs.
+So, a 1,000 minimum order would cost at least $1,200 for the physical miniatures themselves.

 Validation Proof Notes: Validation Proofs are necessary for ordering miniatures and cannot be skipped to save costs.